- Adjunct Professor, Northwestern University

-My research is directed at understanding the evolutionary history of plants, and is focused in two broad areas: study of Cretaceous age fossil plants to document their evolutionary history, and systematics of the legume family.
+My research is directed at understanding the evolutionary history of plants, and is focused in two broad areas: study of Mesozoic age fossil plants to document their evolutionary history, and systematics of the legume family.
 Graduate students working with me have the opportunity to participate in these projects, or focus on other research topics.
 In my research I am working to understand present and historical patterns of diversity and details of morphological evolution using both living and fossil plants.
 Paleontological data provide unique insights into phylogeny, biogeography, and taxonomic and structural diversity that are not available in studies that include only living organisms.